Security and What it Means

 The role of Wall Street traders, bankers, and investors is changing as individuals become more informed of their rights and the risks associated with trusting a financial advisor.
 The news is full of reports about white-collar crimes, Ponzi schemes, and business fraud.

 When investors entrust their money to a corporation, they expect that the company’s leaders will adhere to federal securities laws and state “blue-sky” laws and honor their fiduciary duties.
 Unfortunately, management doesn’t always adhere to the rules, jeopardizing shareholders’ investment.

 Congress, the states, and the Securities Exchange Commission have put rules in place that regulate the marketing and sale of financial instruments, including stocks, bonds and other market-traded investments, and seek to the protect investors from illicit practices.
-For example: